prabhavk/mst-backbone-repo/README.md

 output_prefix.mst: the maximum parsimony spanning tree used for constraining search through tree-space

-output_prefix.nwk: the output tree in NEWICK format
+output_prefix.newick: the output tree in NEWICK format

 output_prefix.edges: the output tree in EDGE LIST format